 Projects are not stand-alone “enterprises”.
 They usually need to co-exist and be implanted in already “populated” areas by those who have /can have a stake in a project.

-In development management projects, I find it useful to use the following classification of stakeholders for the analysis of their impact/potential impact on the project.
+In development management projects, I find the following classification of stakeholders useful for the analysis of their impact/potential impact on the project:

 - Resource Providers: those who provide funds.